The Six Types of Causes According to Vasubandhu

 - Congruent causes (mtshungs-ldan-gyi rgyu, Skt. samprayuktahetu) – causes that share five things in common with their results: namely the same focal object, mental aspect, cognitive sensor, time, and slant.
 This refers to the primary consciousness and its congruent mental factors.
 Thus, congruent causes are a subcategory of simultaneously arising causes.

-- Driving causes (kun-'gro'i rgyu, Skt. sarvatragohetu) – disturbing emotions and attitudes that generate other subsequent disturbing emotions and attitudes in the same plane of existence.
+- Omnipresent causes (kun-'gro'i rgyu, Skt. sarvatragohetu) – disturbing emotions and attitudes that generate other subsequent disturbing emotions and attitudes in the same plane of existence.
 The cause and result here do not, however, need to be of the same ethical status.
 For example, a deluded outlook in the plane of sensory desires toward a transitory network ('jig-lta, Skt. satkayadrshti) is an unspecified phenomenon and can be the driving cause of attachment in the plane of sensory desires, which is a destructive phenomenon.

 - Ripening cause (rnam-smin-gyi rgyu, Skt. vipakahetu) – destructive and tainted constructive phenomena, not devoid of the moisture of craving (sred-pa, Skt. trshna), that have the power to produce the nonobstructive unspecified items (ma-bsgribs-pa'i lung ma-bstan, Skt. anivrta-avyakrta) contained in the five aggregate factors of future rebirth states, such as the body, the types of consciousness, and the feelings.